Peak Time

-Peak Time (Korean: 피크타임) is an ongoing South Korean reality competition show created by JTBC.
-It premiered on February 15, 2023, and aired every Wednesday at 20:50 (KST) for the first two episodes before changing to 22:30 (KST) from the third episode onwards.
-It's being simultaneously broadcast through TV Asahi and Abema in Japan and is available for streaming on TVING and Viki in selected regions.
+Peak Time (Korean: 피크타임) is a 2023 South Korean reality competition show.
+It aired on JTBC from February 15 to April 19, 2023, every Wednesday at 20:50 (KST) for the first two episodes before it changed to 22:30 (KST) from the third episode onwards.
+It was simultaneously broadcast through TV Asahi and Abema in Japan, and TikTok in other parts of the world, and is also available for streaming on TVING in South Korea and on Viki in selected regions.